rigelblu/lumiere/languages/functions.md

 #### TODO: Define a function with optional types

+- **How it works:**
   - Compiler always assumes that the function can raise an error
-- You must explicitly indicate with a `raises` keyword if it can raise an error
+  - If you don't specify a type for an argument or return value, it's assigned the object type, a special type that that can represent different types of values.
+This allows for some runtime dynamism, but also means that the function might fail at runtime if it receives the wrong type.

 ##### Python (version >=0.x.x)